SafeExamBrowser/seb-mac/Pods/InAppSettingsKit/README.md

 FooterText
 ----------
-The FooterText key for Group elements is available in system settings since iOS 4.
+The FooterText key for Group elements is available in system settings.
 It is supported in InAppSettingsKit as well.
 On top of that, we support this key for Multi Value elements as well.
 The footer text is displayed below the table of multi value options.

 IASKCustomViewSpecifier